Trinity-Automata-Research/dsmodels/README.md

-Authors:  Charles Stein, Seth Fogarty         <br>
+Authors: Charles Stein, Seth Fogarty<br>
 Contact: cstein1@trinity.edu, sfogarty@trinity.edu

-dsmodels is an expressive language to facilitate the creation and visualization
+<TT>dsmodels</TT> is an expressive language to facilitate the creation and visualization
     of two-dimensional dynamical systems.
 The basic elements of the language are a model wrapping around a function(x,y) which outputs a list(x = xprime, y = yprime), and a range.
 The language supports three